The Top Marketing Must-Have:

 Why?
-Because confused people don’t buy, and in an economy like this one, scared people don’t take chances.
-You can’t assume that if your message is clear to you, that it will be clear to your customers.
+Because confused people don’t buy, and in during times of uncertain economies, scared people don’t take chances.
+You can’t assume that if your message is clear to you, that it will in turn be clear to your customers.

 People don’t read minds or between the lines, especially when they’re more nervous than usual about parting with their money.
 Their tendency is to play it safe and be really literal, so your customers need to be told clearly what’s in it for them from their point of view.

 And your message has to be delivered in a user-friendly way.
 An illegible store sign, a web site with confusing navigation, a display ad with tons of tiny type too small to read – these things are all too common and destroy the ability of the sign, ad or web site to communicate.
 If your message is not clear, your market will be confused, and (again) confused people don’t buy.

 As the economy and your competition continue to evolve, being clear will become even more crucial as everyone jockeys for market share and adjusts to new playing fields.